CanDIG/candig-server/docs/data.rst

 File format required for ingestion
 +++++++++++++++++++++++++++++++++++

-We strongly recommend using the ``ingest`` command to ingest any clinical and pipeline metadata, detailed instructions for ingestion can be found at :ref:`datarepo`.
+At this time, ``ingest`` command is the only way to ingest any clinical and pipeline metadata, detailed instructions for ingestion can be found at :ref:`datarepo`.

-However, the ``ingest`` command does expect a specially formatted json file for ingestion.
+However, before you run the ``ingest`` command, you need to prepare for a json file that conforms to the  ingest standard format.

 For clinical data, it is a json object, with `metadata` as the key.
 However, for pipeline data, its key is `pipeline_metadata`.
 Make sure you have the correct key specified.